-Advanced technology nowadays can offer 30-70% of electrical energy savings from the public lighting sector.
-The street lighting improvement project in Donnieh cluster one can include using of LED technology, smart LED drivers and use of astronomical timers.
-Where, intelligent control systems can create additional savings as the lighting level can be adjusted depending on the time of day and other requirements, contrary to traditional systems that only enable lights to be either on or off.
+Advanced technology nowadays can offer 30-70% of electrical energy savings from the street lighting sector.
+The street lighting improvement project can include use of LED technology, smart LED drivers and use of astronomical timers.
+Intelligent control systems can create additional savings as the lighting level can be adjusted depending on the time of day and other requirements, contrary to traditional systems that only enable lights to be either on or off.